Tebaaa/movie-rental-API/README.md

 ### Create movie:

-- You must be login as an `admin` user:
+- You must be logged as an `admin` user:

 In the header, provide your access token:
 >"Authorization": "Bearer \<access_token>"